alicevision/MeshroomResearch/README.md

 - Our own synthetic dataset(s) TBA

 To do so, drag and drop the images from the dataset in meshroom, as you would do for a normal dataset.
-Add the node LoadDataset on the camera init's output and select the dataset type.\
+Add the node LoadDataset on the camera init's output and select the dataset type.

 You may now use meshroom's visualisation and nodes on the ouptuts.

-todo: gif load demo
+:warning: TODO: add gif load demo

 ### 3rd party imports and exports